jacksoncapper/Rjax/README.md

 <pre>
   Rjax.send("POST", "http://myrestapi", null, null, null, {
-    "timeout": timeout, // A timeout is milliseconds before the request is cancelled "reference": object // A custom reference to be passed to the response handler });
+    "timeout": timeout, // A timeout is milliseconds before the request is cancelled "reference": object, // A custom reference to be passed to the response handler "async": true // The request should be sent asynchronously });
 </pre>
 <p>All options are <code>null</code> by default.
 You can set the default options globally after Rjax is included:</p>